A Trio at Large

 To begin with, I shall take some liberty in putting my readers through the discomfort of absorbing a few definitions.
 The terms I am talking about are: شرعی (sharâee), صوفی (sufi) and ملامتی (mlamâtee).

-- Mlamâtee is a notion of self contempt and disdain that is practised to sort of seeking self piety.
-As a personality a mlamâtee is more induldged into self blame.
+Mlamâtee is a notion of self contempt and disdain that is practiced to sort of seeking self piety.
+As a personality a mlamâtee is more indulged into self blame.

 Ashfaq Ahmed, while writing a preface article for شامِ شہرِ یاراں (Sham-e-Sher-e-Yaraan) of Faiz has written something interesting.
 He writes that there are historical references whereby a sharâee befriended a sufi and they both went on well in living through their lives, but there was no account available to verify that a sharâee ever got fond of a mlamâtee.
 Ashfaq Ahmed had gone to all these details to prove the point that Faiz, a poet from outside was in fact a mlamâtee sufi.
 I, though have no point to prove and here my dear readers, I must apologize for all the details I have put you through to eventually describe an incident where in fact all three, a sharâee, a sufi and a mlamâtee not only got together but spent an entire day in outing.
 It was me who befriended Sajjad Haider and Abdul Waheed (professional counterparts) and we undertook an outing adventure on one of the Sundays.
 I shall omit the who is who and what is what detail of the definitions expressed above to help better protect the identities.
 Keeping in mind the eccentricity of one of our characters, I also feel it pertinent to declare that all accounts described hitherto and hereinafter are fictitious and any resemblance whatsoever with any living being is purely coincidental.